What Are Fossil Fuels?

 Coal, a type of carbon-heavy rock, can be found both underground and at Earth’s crust.
 Underground coal is mined using heavy machinery to cut the coal from deposits.
 Coal found at the surface is extracted using a process called strip mining, where entire layers of soil and rock are removed from the Earth’s surface to extract the coal.

 Of all the fossil fuel sources, coal is considered the dirtiest, and strip mining is the most blatantly destructive process.
 Coal mining and burning coal are not as economically attractive as other fossil fuel and available renewable energy sources, and many coal plants across the U.S. have been phased out.
-Still, about 28.1% of the U.S. energy grid was supplied by coal in 2021.
+Still, about 28.1% of the U.S. total energy grid was supplied by coal in 2021.

 Some of the disadvantages to relying on coal for energy production are: